liberland/laws/drafting/drafts/InformationTechnologyLaw.md

 ## Section 1: Government Information Use

 ### Article 1: Government Information Use
-1) The Government shall collect and process, henceforth "control", information only for reasons and to fulfill aims listed in this Act, henceforth "lawful purposes", and only insofar and by means that this Act allows.
+1) The Government shall collect and process, henceforth "control", information only for reasons and to fulfill aims listed in this Law, henceforth "lawful purposes", and only insofar and by means that this Law allows.
 2) Information shall only be collected for specified, explicit, and legitimate purposes and not further processed in a manner that is incompatible with those purposes.
 3) Collection and processing of information shall be adequate, relevant, and limited to what is necessary concerning the purposes for which they are processed (‘data minimization’).